 Although most people know that they must handle animal products appropriately to prevent illness, fruits and vegetables can also carry harmful germs.

-The Food and Drug Administration (FDA) estimate that around 48 million people every year get sick from eating contaminated food.
+The Food and Drug Administration (FDA) estimate that around

 In recent years, outbreaks of foodborne illnesses have occurred due to bacteria on cantaloupe, lettuce, tomatoes, and spinach.
 People who eat contaminated produce can get sick and even require hospitalization.

 In this article, we look at why it is important to wash fruits and vegetables, including pesticides and possible contamination.

 People should thoroughly wash fruits and vegetables before cooking or eating them.
 Produce that the manufacturer has prewashed does not require further rinsing, however.

 There are two main risks of eating unwashed fruits and vegetables: bacterial contamination and pesticides.

 In recent years, many outbreaks of foodborne illness have come from contaminated cantaloupe, spinach, tomatoes, and lettuce.

 More recently, in

 This outbreak affected 62 people across 16 states, but there were no deaths.